ctrlaltwill/Sprout/README.md

 Rather than separating notes and flashcards, Sprout keeps everything in one place — turning Obsidian into a hub for learning.

-And now with Sprig, your AI-powered learning companion, reviewing your notes and creating flashcards is faster than ever before!
+And now with Sprig, your AI-powered learning companion, reviewing your notes and creating flashcards is quicker than ever!

 ## Getting started